barretodavid/starknet-erc721-workshop/README.md

-# Step by Step Guide
+# ERC721 Workshop Guide

+This repository contains the solutions to the exercises presented in the [ERC721 Workshop](https://github.com/starknet-edu/starknet-erc721) created by StarkWare to teach developers how to use StarkNet.

-I wrote detailed guide on how to solve each exercise on my [blog](https://david-barreto.com/)
+I also wrote detailed guides on how to solve each exercise step by step on my [blog](https://david-barreto.com/)

 - [Project Setup](https://david-barreto.com/starknet-erc721-workshop-setup/)
 - [Exercise 1: Deploying an ERC721](https://david-barreto.com/starknet-erc721-workshop-exercise-1/)